p2panda/handbook/website/docs/01-writing-data/schemas.md

 - encode a _relation_ to another _document_
 - _relation_ fields MAY be self-referential
   - self-referential relations MAY be interpreted as instance ordering in [queries](/docs/organising-data/queries)

-## System and Application Schemas

-- _system schemas_ are defined as part of the p2panda specification
-  - system schemas MAY have unique procedures for [_reduction_](/docs/organising-data/reduction), [_reconciliation_](/docs/collaboration/reconciliation) and [_persistence_](/docs/organising-data/persistence) of their instances
-  - system schemas are uniquely identified by their name and an integer version number
-- _application schemas_ are published by developers
-  - they may be used to transport application-specific data or they can be published as reusable data schemas to be used in many applications
-  - application schemas are uniquely identified by the _instance id_ of their _metaschema_ instance